MoRGeoS/Flies/README.md

 # Flies
-An easy ECS library written in C++.
+A simple ECS library written in C++.
 This project is based on a sparse set and doesn't use archetypes.

 ## Content